Miaga-o/DiscreteNotes/Discrete_CH8.typ

   $
   - _Each letter in the Latin alphabet may be associated with a number according to their position._
 - Simple ciphers like the Caesar cipher can be very unsecure, espeically with larger plaintext where patterns are accentuated.
+- Meanwhile, public-key cryptography systems, including the *RSA cipher*, use properties of congruence modulo $n$, making them very difficult to decrypt.